 Start by adding the ice to a large white wine glass or tumbler then pour in the Prosecco and Aperol (or whatever bitter you’re using e.g. Campari).
 Squirt in the soda water, give it a quick stir, adorn with a slice of fresh orange and you’re ready to spritz.

-For greatest effect add a glowing sunset, roof terrace or patio garden.
-Ideally drink in a Venice bar with a great view of the Grand Canal.
+A glowing sunset, roof terrace or patio garden is the perfect setting or. ideally, drink in a Venice bar with a great view of the Grand Canal.

 Have you Spritzed in Italy?
 What did you think?